Tarim River: Geography and climate

 The water source of the Tarim River completely comes from the tributaries originating from the surrounding mountainous areas, and the sediment content is very high.
-The average annual water volume of the Tarim River at the confluence of the three major sources is 4.299 billion cubic meters, of which the Aksu River is 3.358 billion cubic meters, the Yeerqiang River is 23 million cubic meters, and the Hotan River 918 million cubic meters.
-In the downstream, 212 million cubic meters are introduced from the Kongque River, and the total water volume of the main stream is 4.511 billion cubic meters.
+The average annual water volume of the Tarim River at the confluence of the three major sources is 4.299 billion cubic meters, of which the Aksu River contributes 3.358 billion cubic meters, the Yeerqiang River 23 million cubic meters, and the Hotan River 918 million cubic meters.
+Downstream, 212 million cubic meters are introduced from the Kongque River, and the total water volume of the main stream is 4.511 billion cubic meters.
 At the same time, the amount of water varies greatly due to seasonal differences.
 In summer, snow and glaciers melt, which increases the amount of water and decreases in winter.
 The Tarim River is a naturally dissipative river in history, with an average annual water consumption of 1.669 billion cubic meters in the upper reaches, 2.296 billion cubic meters in the middle reaches, and only 633 million cubic meters of water entering the downstream.
 The distribution of glacier runoff is uneven throughout the year.
 The water inflow from June to September accounts for 70%-80% of the annual runoff, and most of them are floods; the irrigation season from March to May only accounts for about 10% of the annual runoff. is likely to cause spring drought.